-Signs displaying distance to restrooms were installed to offer peace of mind to senior citizens and customers using and second floors in part to guide customers with vision impairments.
+Signs displaying distance to restrooms were installed to offer peace of mind to senior citizens and customers using wheelchairs.

-Charging spaces equipped with outlets Audio guidance is offered on the first were established to provide peace of mind to customers shopping using electric wheelchairs
+Charging spaces equipped with outlets were established to provide peace of mind to customers shopping using electric wheelchairs.

-Customers using wheelchairs were invited to participate in planning meetings. ease of use
+Customers using wheelchairs were invited to participate in planning meetings.